20+ Interesting Games For Kids To Learn English

 • Choose one of the sticky notes without picking it and act as if the particular body part hurts you.

 • Tell your child to locate the body part, find the note, and place it on the correct area of your body.
-Then, pretend that your another body part is suffering the pain and repeat the activity till all sticky notes are gone.
+Then, pretend that your other body part is suffering the pain and repeat the activity till all sticky notes are gone.

 This game provides good educational ideas to motivate children for their future by stimulating their imagination.
+It also makes children use simple words and sounds, making it one of the most effective reading games for kids.

-8. Simon says spell
+8. Simon Says Spell

 • A group of kindergartners